King & Shaxson Asset Management - Ethical MPS (multiple)

 Invest in supranationals

-Find funds that invest >25% of their capital towards companies where a major part of their business is focused on helping to address environmental or social challenges.
+Invests >25% of their capital in companies where a major part of their business is focused on helping to address environmental or social challenges.
 Impact Methodologies

 Aims to generate positive impacts (or 'outcomes')